ntustison/PaperANTsX/Text/results.md

-Given the excellent performance and superior computational efficiency of the proposed ANTsXNet pipeline for cross-sectional data, we evaluated its performance on longitudinal data using the evaluation strategy for the longitudinal version of our cortical thickness pipeline [@Tustison:2019aa] even though the former is not tailored for longitudinal data.
-As described in [@Tustison:2019aa], the ADNI-1 data used for evaluation consisted of over 600 subjects (197 cognitive normals, 324 LMCI subjects, and 142 AD subjects) with one or more follow-up image acquisition sessions every 6 months (up to 36 months) for a total of 2516 images.
+Given the excellent performance and superior computational efficiency of the proposed ANTsXNet pipeline for cross-sectional data, we evaluated its performance on longitudinal data using the longitudinally-specific evaluation strategy and data we employed with the introduction of the longitudinal version of the ANTs cortical thickness pipeline [@Tustison:2019aa] even though the former is not specifically tailored for longitudinal data.
+The ADNI-1 data used for evaluation [@Tustison:2019aa] consisted of over 600 subjects (197 cognitive normals, 324 LMCI subjects, and 142 AD subjects) with one or more follow-up image acquisition sessions every 6 months (up to 36 months) for a total of over 2500 images.
 In addition to the ANTsXNet pipeline for the current evaluation, our previous work included the FreeSurfer [@Fischl:2012aa] cross-sectional (FSCross) and longitudinal (FSLong) streams, the ANTs cross-sectional pipeline (ANTsCross) in addition to two longitudinal ANTs-based variants (ANTsNative and ANTsSST).
-Two evaluation measurements, one unsupervised and one supervised, were used to assess comparative performance.
+Two evaluation measurements, one unsupervised and one supervised, were used to assess comparative performance between all five pipelines.
+We add the results of the ANTsXNet pipeline evaluation in relation to these other pipelines to provide a comprehensive overview of relative performance.

-As we discussed in our recent work [@Tustison:2019aa], linear-mixed effects (LME) modeling can be used to quantify between-subject and residual variabilities, the ratio of which provides an estimate of the effectiveness of a given biomarker for distinguishing between subpopulations.
-In order to assess this criteria while accounting for changes that may occur through the passage of time, we used the following Bayesian LME model for parameter estimation:
+Linear-mixed effects (LME) modeling can be used to quantify between-subject and residual variabilities, the ratio of which provides an estimate of the effectiveness of a given biomarker for distinguishing between subpopulations.
+In order to assess this criteria while accounting for changes that may occur through the passage of time, we used the following Bayesian LME model:
 \begin{gather}
   Y^k_{ij} \sim N(\alpha^k_i + \beta^k_i t, \sigma_k^2) \\ \nonumber
   \alpha^k_i \sim N(\alpha^k_0, \tau^2_k) \,\,\,\, \beta^k_i \sim N(\beta^k_0, \rho^2_k) \\ \nonumber